 Wondering about whether or not you should seek medical care is common.
 It can be hard to tell the difference between something that might get better on its own and something that needs an expert’s input.

-When you’re not sure what to do, you can always call our 24/7 CareLine℠ at 800-551-0859 (HealthPartners) or 612-339-3663 (Park Nicollet).
-Answered by registered nurses, the CareLine can answer questions about symptoms, help you decide what kind of care you need and offer home treatment suggestions.
+You can also call our 24/7 CareLine℠ at 800-551-0859 (HealthPartners) or 612-339-3663 (Park Nicollet).
+Answered by registered nurses, the CareLine can answer questions about symptoms and help you decide what kind of care you need.